 As the story goes, the company founders were all working on the Large Hadron Collider at CERN in Switzerland when they stumbled upon the idea for encrypted email.
 This is at least the story they’ve been promoting for the past few years:

 The idea of ProtonMail was born in the CERN cafeteria.
 All of us were scientists working on the Large Hadron Collider, the world’s largest proton collider.
 That was the origin of the name ProtonMail.

 If you dig deeper, it appears that ProtonMail was actually developed and financed at MIT – the Massachusetts Institute of Technology in the United States.
 According to one article in 2014:

 The company is advised by the MIT Venture Mentoring Service and is developed, in part at MIT.
 Earlier this year, ProtonMail was a semi-finalist in the 2014 MIT 100K Startup Launch competition.

-Proton’s roots clearly go back to MIT in the United States, where they received funding and advice.
+Proton’s roots clearly go back to MIT in the United States, where they received funding and advice – according to these sources.
 It’s interesting that a US research institution, with many links to the US government, was behind the creation of ProtonMail – a business that touts its “Swiss” credentials.
 ProtonMail was widely promoted in US media as the “secure email” solution you could trust after Lavabit was shut down for not cooperating with the NSA.

 It’s also interesting to note that ProtonMail/ProtonVPN never mentions their early connections to the United States and the development and financial assistance they received at MIT, while at the same time criticizing US-based privacy companies on their blog.